patham9/Lazyminer/README.md

 https://drive.google.com/drive/folders/0B8Z4Yige07tBRVE2OGRWRVpPYW8?usp=sharing

 LazyMiner.java is a wrapper for OpenNARS allowing for proper Narsese encoding of sensory values and usage of its QA API.
-PatientSimulator.java is one example of how LazyMiner can be used.
+PatientSimulator.java is one example of how LazyMiner can be used, simulating a patient's daily routine, providing information to OpenNARS as events that also the Android API's provide.

 Discussion
 ----------